Turnout

 Complete the W-7 Form: Step-by-Step Instructions

-Completing the W-7 form Spanish for your Individual Taxpayer Identification Number (ITIN) can feel overwhelming, but we're here to help you through the process.
-Follow these simple steps to make the process smoother:
+Completing the W-7 Form for your ITIN application can feel overwhelming, but we're here to help you through the process.
+Follow these simple steps:

-1. Download the W-7 form from the IRS website.
+1. Download the form from the IRS website.

 2. Fill in your personal information, including your full name, mailing address, and foreign address if applicable.